xetus-oss/docker-archiva/README.md

 -   _Set default `MALLOC_ARENA_MAX`_
     We now automatically export MALLOC_ARENA_MAX=2, unless specified by the user.
 Setting this option avoids the rare case of the jvm exceeding the container's memory limits.

+-   _Use the `openjdk:8-jdk-alpine` image_
+    There is no reason to continue using a more general-purpose container for Archiva.
+The alpine vairant saves about 200mbs of space with no drawbacks.

 ## `V2.2.4`

 Support for [Archiva 2.2.4](http://archiva.apache.org/docs/2.2.4/release-notes.html), which is a minor patch release to `2.2.3`. `V2` has been updated to point to `v2.2.4`.